dedkuzmich/NotPixelBot/README.md

 ## Usage

-When you first launch the bot, create a session for it using the `Creates a session` command.
+When you first launch the bot, create a session for it using the `2.
+Create session` command.
 It will create a `sessions` folder in which all accounts will be stored, as well as a file `accounts.json` with configurations.

-If you already have sessions, simply place them in a folder `sessions` and run the clicker.
-During the startup process you will be able to configure the use of a proxy for each session.
-User-Agent is created automatically for each account.
+If you already have sessions, simply place them in a folder `sessions` and run the `1.
+Run clicker`.

-Here is an example of what `accounts.json` should look like:
+During the startup process you can set a proxy for each session.
+User-Agent is created automatically.

+Example of `accounts.json`:

 ```shell
 [